knuton/driver/Readme.md

 To release an update run `npm run release`.
 Credentials need to be available for the AWS SDK to pick up.

 The command will trigger a fresh build and start a release script.
 The release script expects to release from a clean working tree.
-It will ask for a version number to use for the release, cross-check it with that in `package.json` and upload the release assets to S3.
+It will ask for a version number to use for the release and cross-check it with that in `package.json` and the tag of `HEAD`.
+If all is well, it will upload the release assets to S3.

 ## Contact